thaliaarchi/omniwsa/docs/drafts/cst_revamp.md

 The mnemonic is included in the signature, so that mnemonic-less push can be represented.

-## `Void` token

-Add a void token for errors when a value is not present, e.g., to denote a missing argument between multiple `,` separators.
+## Missing and skipped tokens

+Add error tokens tokens [like Tolerant PHP Parser](https://github.com/microsoft/tolerant-php-parser/blob/main/docs/HowItWorks.md#error-tokens):
+`Missing` is for a token expected to be present, but is not. `Skipped` is for an extra token that can't be dealt with.

+For example, a missing argument multiple `,` separators could use `Missing` for the hole or `Skipped` for the comma.